haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Yes.”

-“That’s th’ moor,” with a good-natured grin.
+“That’s the moor,” with a good-natured grin.

-“Does tha’ like it?”
+“Does you like it?”

 “No,” answered Mary.

 “I hate it.”

-“That’s because tha’rt not used to it,” Martha said, going back to her hearth.
+“That’s because yourt not used to it,” Martha said, going back to her hearth.

-“Tha’ thinks it’s too big an’ bare now.
+“you thinks it’s too big and bare now.

-But tha’ will like it.”
+But you will like it.”

 “Do you?” inquired Mary.